 It means that instead of extra pay, employees get 1.5 hours of paid time off for every hour of overtime they work.
 So this can be a valuable option for employees who prefer additional time off over extra pay, and it can also help employers manage labour costs and scheduling.

-However, it’s important to for employee to have clear policies in place regarding this banked time to avoid confusion or disputes.
+However, it is important for employees to have clear policies in place regarding this banked time to avoid confusion or disputes.

 Can You Refuse to Work Overtime in Canada?